-BSBI has joined forces with the Centre for Ecology & Hydrology, JNCC and Plantlife to bring you a new annual plant survey.
+BSBI has joined forces with the Centre for Ecology & Hydrology, JNCC and Plantlife to bring you a new kind of annual plant survey.

 Why is it needed?

 Thanks to volunteer recorders, we have a very good understanding of changes in the populations of birds, butterflies and bats.
 But although plants are the foundation of habitats and ecosystems, we do not yet have a good measure of changes in plant populations across the country.

 Once you have registered, you will be randomly allocated a convenient 1km grid square to visit, so you can record various plant ‘indicator species’ in plots of differing habitats.
 These ‘indicator species’ have been specially selected to allow us to monitor changes in the countryside.

 Anyone interested in nature who can identify wild plants, or who is keen to learn: you do not have to be an experienced botanist to get started.

 The survey can be done at 3 different levels, so you can select the level that best suits your current knowledge and then we can help and support you as you progress up the levels over time.

 Volunteers refer to a list of species for the first 2 levels.
 The final level allows you to record all the species found within a plot.

 This interview with Dr Rachel Murphy, Volunteer Manager at the NPMS, for the BSBI News & Views blog, tells you everything you ever wanted to know about the scheme.